 Coca-Cola uses AI in target advertising

-Coca Cola additionally utilizes information to illuminate how its hotspots for crude materials.
+Coca-Cola utilizes AI to illuminate how its hotspots for crude materials.
 For instance, the organization gets information about climate, crop yields, valuing, and taste, joined with satellite symbolism, to illuminate when and how they source oranges for juices.
-This information educates a calculation that matches items to local consumers’ tastes and fixing accessibility.
+This information educates a calculation that matches items to local consumers’ tastes and fixes accessibility.

-Coca-Cola has a huge fan following and in the days of social media, it boasts of almost 150 million flowers across different social media platforms.
-With the introduction of AI, this vast reach has increased further.
+Coca-Cola has a huge fan following and with the introduction of AI, this vast reach has increased further.
 The company uses AI to search the web for its brand mentions.

 Based on the data collected they identify the users and all crucial information related to them like who are their customers, where they live, what prompts them to talk about the brand.
 Access to this information allows the company to personalize the approach.
 For example, in 2015, Coca-Cola was able to identify that their products were mentioned once every two seconds.